 Brown Butter Maple Pumpkin Pie

 It’s that time of year when pumpkin and fall squash have their day or more like their month in the spotlight.
 The most classic way to enjoy them this time of year is none other than a pumpkin pie.
 It’s a harvest food classic.
-I have wanted to recreate Four & Twenty Blackbirds recipe for their brown butter pumpkin pie since last year but I wanted to do a maple twist to it.
+I have wanted to recreate Four & Twenty Blackbirds recipe for their brown butter butterscotch pumpkin pie since last year but I wanted to do a maple twist to it.
 I love the flavour of the maple syrup and also think that it suits pumpkin so well.
-My family really loved this pie.
+My family really loved this brown butter pumpkin pie.
 The flavours in it are wonderful.
 It requires just one extra step for the filling which includes browning the butter and then caramelizing it with the sugar and cream.
 It’s so worth the extra few minutes it takes to prep this part of the pie.
+It starts with a brown butter caramel which gets blended with a mixture of pumpkin and spices.
+A touch of molasses and lemon juice add further flavor complexity.
+Meanwhile, a surprise addition of carrot juice really takes things over the top.

 This pie is definitely where I will gladly open a can to make a pie filling.
 Makes things easier and is a huge time saver.
 Feel free to use good store bought pie crusts for this recipe as well if that makes it even easier for you.
 I have included the homemade recipe I use but if you are in a pinch for time a good quality store bought crust will also do the trick.